lauralifts/loadmgt-workshop/README.md

 As well as Envoy, the demos in this workshop also use [Prometheus](https://prometheus.io/) for collecting metrics, and [Grafana](https://grafana.com/docs/grafana/latest/introduction/) for dashboards.

-These are provided for you, but you may want to extend them.
+Dashboards are provided for you, but you may want to extend them - feel free to.
 Grafana's UI is reasonably intuitive (ask for help if you need it).
 Some familiarity with Prometheus' query language, [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) may help - the docs have a number of examples - again, ask if you need help.